 - A copy of the IRS Form 4868, ‘‘Application for Automatic Extension of Time to File U.S. Individual Income Tax Return,’’ that was filed with the IRS for tax year 2017;

 - A copy of the IRS Verification of Non-Filing Letter for 2017;

 - A copy of IRS Form W–2 for each source of employment income received for tax year 2017 and, if IRS Form W-2 was not received for 2017 or if self-employed, a signed statement certifying the amount of the individual’s AGI and the U.S. income tax paid for tax year 2017; and

 - If an additional extension beyond the automatic six-month extension was approved by the IRS, a copy of the IRS additional extension approval for the tax year 2017.

 Other Requests for Additional Documentation

 In addition to federal verification, you may be asked by Student Financial Services to provide additional documentation to help us determine your eligibility for state and institutional need-based funds.
-In such cases, To Do List items are placed in your SIS Student Center, and an email message is sent to you, alerting you to the new To Do List item.
-As is the case with federal verification, we will not be able to complete your financial aid award until all To Do List items have been completed.
+In such cases, To Do List items are placed in your SIS account, and an email message is sent to you alerting you to the new To Do List item.
+As is the case with federal verification, we will not be able to complete your official financial aid offer until all To Do List items have been completed.

-If you make changes to your FAFSA after your financial aid award is complete, you may still be selected for verification.
-In these cases, items will be added to your To Do List in SIS and will require that you complete them.
+As mentioned above, if you make changes to your FAFSA after your financial aid offer is complete, you may still be selected for verification.
+In these cases, items will be added to your To Do List in SIS and you will be required to complete them.
 Most commonly, this will happen during the Fall term, but failure to complete the To Do List items will result in your Spring term aid not disbursing.

-Student Financial Services conducts internal audits of financial aid awards throughout the academic year.
-These audits could result in a student being asked for additional documents and changes to a student's financial aid award.
+Student Financial Services conducts internal audits of financial aid offers throughout the academic year.
+These audits could result in a student being asked for additional documents and changes to a student's financial aid offer.
 In the rare cases when there are changes, they are usually relatively small.